FNP vs. ACNP + Core Differences

-By definition, all NPs assess, diagnose, treat, and manage acute episodic conditions and chronic illnesses, regardless of the patient population they are certified to care for.
-This has left some to wonder, then, what is the difference between an FNP (family nurse practitioner) and ACNP (acute care nurse practitioner)?
+By definition, all nurse practitioners assess, diagnose, treat, and manage acute episodic conditions and chronic illnesses, regardless of their certification.
+This has left some to wonder, what is the difference between a family nurse practitioner (FNP) and an acute care nurse practitioner (ACNP)?

-The short answer is that as primary care providers, FNPs typically work in clinics and other outpatient settings where they may provide treatment to people with acute conditions, as long as the condition is not life-threatening and the patient's health is not deteriorating.
-In contrast, ACNPs are found in emergency rooms, inpatient hospitals and ICUs where they deal specifically with treating acute conditions that very often are life-threatening.
+As primary care providers, FNPs typically work in clinics and other outpatient settings where they may treat people with acute conditions, as long as the condition is not life threatening and the patient's health is not deteriorating.
+In contrast, ACNPs work in emergency rooms, inpatient hospitals, and ICUs, where they specifically treat acute, often life threatening conditions.

 Featured Online Programs